miekg/xds/README.md

  *  xds - management daemon that caches endpoints and clusters.

-TLS is not implemented.
+TLS is not implemented (yet).

-Note that this implements the v3 xDS API, but at the time (Jan 2020) that was still in development, so it may deviate from the final version.
-If so, it is expected this repo will change to reflect to actual, implemented v3 API.
+Note that this implements the v3 xDS API, Envoy works with this API as well.
+There is an admin interface specified, that uses the same protobufs (DiscoveryResponse) on a different endpoint.

 ## Trying out